Difference between Deep Pour and Thin Layer Epoxy

 What Is Thin-Layer Epoxy?

-Thin-layer epoxy is a quick curing resin intended to be used on pours less than 15mm (depending on brand) in depth.
+Thin-layer epoxy resin is a quick curing resin intended to be used on pours less than 15mm (depending on brand) in depth.
 It is frequently called coating resin or laminating resin.

 Key Features